Healthy Homes Assessment Fernhill

 Draught Stopping Fernhill

-If a draft can be felt through gaps that are too large or holes, it needs to be sealed.
+If a draught could be perceived as a result of gaps or holes, it requirements to be sealed.

-Check out the complete details regarding the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections